Back to Top

 The admin can export the order and invoice-related data to Power BI.

-Afters data has been exported to Power BI, the admin can generate the report at the Power Bi console and these reports can then be accessed from the Adobe backend.
+After data has been exported to Power BI, the admin can generate reports and dashboards at the Power BI console and these can then be accessed directly from the Magento backend.

 Features

-- Connect your Magento 2 store with the business intelligence tool Microsoft Power BI.
+• Connect your Magento 2 store securely with Microsoft Power BI using OAuth 2.0 authentication.

 Installation